DJWoodZ/Satisfactory-Discord-Bot/README.md

 What does this bot do?
 ----------------------

 It will show information such as the server's status, the number of players online and players who have joined or left the game.
-It can also purge its own old messages after a number of days to keep the channel tidy.
+It can also purge its own messages to keep the channel tidy.

 ### Channel updates